FITIMDOTORG/livecode/README.md

 Access the Project:
 Open your browser and navigate to your server's URL (e.g., http://localhost/fitimorg-livecode).
+OR you can save the index.html to your Desktop and open with your fav.
+Browser. :)

 Features
 Real-time code preview for HTML, CSS, and JavaScript.